This page was last updated on March 5, 2019 and may contain language which is now outdated.

 Until recently, the Innu got all that they needed – food, clothing, shelter, tools and weapons – from the caribou, which have a huge cultural significance.

 Today the Innu have been settled into villages.
-Although many hunt, fish and gather, some have paid jobs as well, or depend on social security.
+Although many return to nutshimit, or the country, to hunt, fish and gather, especially during spring and fall, most either have paid jobs as well, or depend on social security.

 What problems do they face?